-Question Answer Marks EITHER 1(a) In what ways, and with what effects, does Austen present family relationships in Persuasion ?
+Question Answer Marks EITHER 1(a) In what ways, and with what effects, does Austen present relationships between sisters in Persuasion ?
 25 Mark according to the levels of response marking criteria.
-OR 1(b) Analyse the language, tone and narrative methods of the following passage, showing what it adds to Austen's presentation of Anne Elliot.
+OR 1(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Austen's exploration of social connections in the novel as a whole.
 25 Mark according to the levels of response marking criteria.